 Price believes there are about 500 such companies now operating across Australia, and AustCyber is working with 300 of them.

-She said 80 of those companies are high-performing operations with international ambitions, but acknowledged that there is a “grey zone” to navigate, with some cyber security firms playing on both sides of the fence.
+She said 80 of those companies are high-performing operations with international ambitions, but acknowledged that there is a “grey ” to navigate, with some cyber security firms playing on both sides of the fence.

 AustCyber, with a team of 11 people, received A$3.5m from federal, state and territory governments this year to support the growth and development of Australia’s cyber security sector.

 A more vibrant cyber security industry could spur businesses into shoring up their cyber security practices, though Aura’s Australia country manager, Michael Warnock, noted that businesses remain at the “fork in the road where cyber security is seen as a handbrake rather than an accelerator”.

 Warnock argued that organisations that have been able to demonstrate an enhanced security posture can gain a competitive edge, but acknowledged that there is no clear way for a company to prove it has secured that advantage.